felixbur/nkululeko/data/README.md

 - `private`: the database is not publicly available on the internet and requires the private information of the owner of the dataset.

-To support open science and reproducible research, we only accept PR and recipes for public dataset for now on.
+To support open science and reproducible research, we encourage to submit PR and recipes for public dataset for now on.
 |Name|Target|Description|Access|
 | :--- | :--- | :--- | :--- |
 |emorynlp|emotion|English Emotion Dataset from Friends TV Show|public|